ZebraDevs/fetch_robots/fetch_system_config/README.md

 # TODO: catkin/standardize

-This isn't a GBP anymore, it will be published to:
+In the future we might opt to not have this package downloaded from packages.fetchrobotics.com and instead have it published to:

 https://github.com/fetchrobotics-gbp/fetch_robots-release